puniverse/comsat/docs/index.md

 #### jOOQ

-Another possibility accessing a relational databases is [JOOQ](http://www.jooq.org/).
-In order to use jOOQ from fiber context, all you have to do is to provide connection originated from `FiberDataSource`, For example:
+[JOOQ](http://www.jooq.org/) is a comprehensive solution to access SQL databases.
+In order to use jOOQ from fibers, all you have to do is to provide a connection originated from `FiberDataSource`, for example:

 ~~~ java
 {% include_snippet creation ./comsat-jooq/src/test/java/co/paralleluniverse/fibers/jooq/JooqContextTest.java %}// ...